sebinmpn/Home/README.md

 Macro and Micronutrients:  essential nutrients like nitrogen, phosphorus, potassium (NPK), and micronutrients (iron, magnesium, etc.).

+Nutrient Composition:

+Macronutrients: Essential nutrients like Nitrogen (N), Phosphorus (P), and Potassium (K) are the most important.
+Nitrogen: Promotes leaf growth.
+Important for leafy vegetables like lettuce, spinach, and herbs.
+Phosphorus: Key for root development and flowering, especially for fruit-bearing plants like tomatoes and peppers.
+Potassium: Enhances the overall health of the plant, helping in disease resistance and fruit development.
+Micronutrients: Include Iron (Fe), Manganese (Mn), Zinc (Zn), Boron (B), Copper (Cu), and Molybdenum (Mo).
+These trace elements are crucial for plant enzyme functions.

 pH Control: Since pH affects nutrient availability, of ideal pH ranges for different plants (typically 5.5–6.5)

 Water Chemistry:  using filters or reverse osmosis systems to purify water, as poor water quality can introduce harmful elements (chlorine, heavy metals) into the system.